 Skip to main content

-How to sign up for TSA PreCheck and Global Entry hassle-free
+How to sign up for TSA PreCheck and Global Entry hassle free

 Don't wait in the airport security line any longer than you have to

-man walking through airport terminal
+Man walking through airport terminal

 Matthew Turner / Pexels

 Are you tired of long security lines and time-consuming customs procedures?
 Do you watch in jealousy as people skip right past you in airport security lines and walk down the “TSA PreCheck” lane?
-If so, you may wonder how to expedite your travel time and just skip to the good part.
+If so, you may wonder how you can join them and spend less time in security and more time enjoying your travel experience.

-Don’t worry – we compare TSA PreCheck and Global Entry so you can find the right program for you.
+Don’t worry – we compared both the TSA PreCheck and Global Entry programs so you can find the one that works best for you.
 Plus, we guide you through the process of signing up for each program so you can skip those long lines next time you’re traveling.

-empty airplane on ground
+Empty airplane on the ground

 Marina Hinic / Pexels